 The same navigation movements (and more) that you make with the Explore tool can be made with the navigator.

-- On the navigator, click the Show Full Control button.
+- On the navigator, click Show Full Control.

 The navigator expands to show its full functionality.

 - Pan the scene by clicking the outer ring of the navigator and dragging in any direction.